andreykobal/opbnb-ai-nft-avatars/README.md

 ![ai-nft-bnb](https://github.com/andreykobal/opbnb-ai-nft-avatars/assets/19206978/b0bce338-c907-4b68-88c9-8f2c77fe88c3)

 Welcome to the **Interactive AI NFT Avatars on opBNB Chain** GitHub repository!
 This repository contains the Unity game project along with the smart contracts used in the game.
-Adventure Game Template is an exciting 3D game where players use NFT avatars, complete quests, collect diamonds, and explore magical worlds.
+Interactive AI NFT Avatars is an exciting 3D game where players use NFT avatars, complete quests, collect diamonds, and explore magical worlds.

 ## Project Setup